yeroldsan/android-practice/README.md

 - **[Theming](Theming):** Use custom colors, typography and shapes without dynamic colors.
 - **[Calories](Calories):** Estimate calorie burn rates for various levels of physical activity.
 - **[ScaffoldNavApp](ScaffoldNavApp):** Showcase seamless navigation within an Android application using Jetpack Compose and the Navigation component.
 - **[BMIMVVM](BMIMVVM):** Here is the BMI application listed above.
-This example's using the ViewModel architectural pattern, StateFlow and Kotlin Coroutines for leraning purpose﻿.
+This example's using the ViewModel architectural pattern, StateFlow and Kotlin Coroutines for learning purpose﻿.

 ## Requirements
 To try out any of these apps, you need to have the following installed: